‣ UVeye gives emergency-fleet operators the ability to perform drive-through, contact-free vehicle inspections

-UVeye is known throughout the world for the development of artificial-intelligence systems to identify threats at security checkpoints and border crossings, as well as detect vehicle quality issues at dealerships and on new-car assembly lines.
+UVeye is known throughout the world for the development of artificial-intelligence systems to identify threats at security checkpoints and border crossings (UVIS), as well as detect vehicle quality issues at dealerships and on new-car assembly lines.

 With headquarters in Stamford, Connecticut, and Tel Aviv, UVeye currently is working with six major car makers to install vehicle-inspection systems on assembly lines and at dealerships around the world.

 The UVeye executive noted that the company’s inspection equipment also can identify a wide variety of “need to know” mechanical problems and safety-related issues for vehicle owners.
 The company’s Artemis system, for example, automatically checks tire quality.
-And UVeye’s Helios underbody-inspection cameras can identify a wide range of safety issues, including brake line problems and potentially dangerous oil leaks.
+And UVeye’s Helios (UVIS) underbody-inspection cameras can identify a wide range of safety issues (UVIS), including brake line problems and potentially dangerous oil leaks.

 The company’s Atlas and Helios vehicle-inspection technology was shown for the first time in North America earlier this year at CES 2020 in Las Vegas.
 In addition to its own exhibit, UVeye’s technology also was featured in Honda’s CES display as part of the car company’s Xcelerator program designed to encourage new and transformative technology.